The 1930s

 • 1992-93: H.A.
 Schlatter Memorial Prayer Chapel was completed and dedicated during the West Coast Ministerial Assembly of the Church of God.
 This was the first new building on campus in 18 years.

-• 1992-93: The Office of the Provost created for the purpose of unifying academic administration and the executive vice president.
+• 1992-93: The Office of the Provost was created for the purpose of unifying academic administration and the executive vice president.

-• 1994-95: Enrollment reached an historic high (692 students); tuition revenue reached an historic high ($4,250,000); new book acquisitions for the library collection reached an historic high.
+• 1994-95: Enrollment reached a historic high (692 students); tuition revenue reached a historic high ($4,250,000); new book acquisitions for the library collection reached a historic high.

 • 1995-96: Having served three, five year terms as president, Dr. Christensen announced that he would not seek another term.
 After fifteen years in office, he accepted the appointment of Provost of East Kazakhstan State University, Ust-Kamenogorsk, Kazakhstan.